Poll: Which 'Firefly' crewmember's past seems the least known/most mysterious? Vote Now!

 This manga/anime doesn't have much traffic on this site, although it has a big following elsewhere, and a couple of excellent fansites.
 It's not for everyone.
 Gunslinger Girl is a dark fairy tale without a happy ending in sight.
 It's a story whose principal characters are a group of young girls with horrifying backstories, shortened lives, and tragic futures, trying to reclaim their stolen humanity before the lights go out.
 Their world is embroiled in an endless war with no victors, few survivors, and a great many victims; the deeper you get into it, the more blurred the distinction between the 'good guys' and the 'bad guys' becomes.
 The action is intense but sparse; the meat of the story is the interactions among the girls, and between them and their 'handlers,' adult men in whose keeping each of them is placed.
 The girls' outlook on life, shaped by their 'conditioning' and their stunted social environment, is a mixture of sensitivity and callousness, naivete and worldliness.
 One scene early in the first season anime comes to mind: Rico and Henrietta sitting in their dorm room between missions, hesitantly discussing boys while Rico cleans her gun and Henrietta sews a bullet hole in her shirt.

-Fans will doubtless see I've taken liberties with the dubbed dialogue in my expansion/rewrite of the Elsa cycle.
+Fans will doubtless see I've taken liberties in my expansion/rewrite of the Elsa cycle, starting with the dubbed dialogue.
 In my defense, I would simply say that, since nobody (except for the few Japanese speakers among us) really knows what the characters said, and since it's hard just to get two translations that agree (try watching an episode with English dub AND subtitles; you'll be holding your head before it's half over), I felt entitled to make a few changes in order to smooth the conversations out and make them more credible.
+There are some canon flubs too (It was my first Gunslinger Girl fic, written after watching the anime but before I read the manga), but I think the story would suffer for being trimmed to conform, so I'm leaving it alone.

 The Last Days of Lauro de Sica